jjginga/jjginga.github.io/_posts/2024-12-26-ai_changing_the_game.md

 ---
 layout: distill
 title: the future of development - ai
-description: A reflection on how AI tools like OpenAI's O3 are reshaping the role of developers, amplifying their capabilities rather than replacing them.
+description: a reflection on how ai tools like OpenAI's o3 are reshaping the role of developers, amplifying their capabilities rather than replacing them.
-tags: AI, software development, OpenAI, productivity, innovation
+tags: AI, software development, OpenAI, productivity, innovation, o3, software engineering, developer, development
 giscus_comments: true
 date: 2024-12-26
-featured: true
+featured: false
 ---

 <div class="row mt-3">